alexbfree/thesis/src/additional.md

 | Data as currency|Many data-centric services require data to be sacrificed in exchange for access to functionality, and some businesses now explicitly enable you to sell your own data.
 This lens highlights that data can be thought of as a tradable asset, and invites consideration of issues of data's worth, individual privacy, exploitation and loss of control.|
 | Data as a medium for thinking, communicating and expression|Some people collect and organise data into curated collections, or use it to convey facts and ideas, to persuade or to evoke an emotional impact.
 This lens is useful to consider data uses such as lists, annotation, curation, editing, remixing, visualisation and producing different views of data for different audiences.|

-Table: Table ARI7.1 - **Eight Lenses on Personal Data**.
+Table: Table ARI7.1 - Eight Lenses on Personal Data.

-ARI9.1 Additional Reference Information for Chapter 9 {#ari-chapter-9 .unnumbered}
+ARI9 Additional Reference Information for Chapter 9 {#ari-chapter-9 .unnumbered}
 =====================================================

 ARI9.1 How I compelled Spotify to improve their GDPR return {#ari-9.1 .unnumbered}